It’s time for everyone’s favorite, this week’s edition of Aging News.

 Inflation has been at historic lows in recent years and seniors received a 1.5 percent COLA this year… ” Source: Inflation Draining Senior Citizens Bank Accounts

 Klotho, a natural hormone, may help us live longer, and increase our cognitive skills:

 Scientists from Gladstone Institutes and University of California, are saying that KL-VS, or Klotho, improves cognition functions, and fights Alzheimer’s Disease.
-Source: Improved Cognition Performance
+Source: Improved Cognitive Performance